-- 13. States other than host countries would - make available or expand, including by encouraging private sector engagement and action, resettlement opportunities and complementary pathways for admission of refugees through such means as medical evacuation and humanitarian admission programmes, family reunification, and opportunities for skilled migration, labour mobility and education; - commit to share best practices, provide refugees with sufficient information to make informed decisions, and safeguard protection standards; - apply more flexible criteria for resettlement and humanitarian admission programmes in mass displacement and protracted situations coupled with, as appropriate, temporary humanitarian evacuation programmes and other forms of admission. - 14.
+13. States other than host countries would

+- make available or expand, including by encouraging private sector engagement and action, resettlement opportunities and complementary pathways for admission of refugees through such means as medical evacuation and humanitarian admission programmes, family reunification, and opportunities for skilled migration, labour mobility and education; - commit to share best practices, provide refugees with sufficient information to make informed decisions, and safeguard protection standards; - apply more flexible criteria for resettlement and humanitarian admission programmes in mass displacement and protracted situations coupled with, as appropriate, temporary humanitarian evacuation programmes and other forms of admission. - 14.
 UN Member States who have not yet established resettlement programmes are encouraged to consider doing so at the earliest opportunity.
 Those who have already done so are encouraged to consider increases in the size of their programmes. - 15.
-Member States will work towards the provision of resettlement places and other legal pathways on a scale which would enable the annual resettlement needs identified by UNHCR, or at least 10 per cent of the global refugee population, to be met.
+Member States will work towards the provision of resettlement places and other legal pathways on a scale which would enable the annual resettlement needs identified by UNHCR to be met.